 Tough, drought tolerant and evergreen, Callirhoe involucrata or the purple poppy mallow is known for its beautiful extra bright magenta flowers that look like tiny wine cups.
 This is the reason why this plant is also called “wine cups” colloquially.
 You’ll find them growing in native plant gardens and rock gardens all over the US.

-This mat-forming plant is found abundantly in North America and is native to southwest and central United States especially Missouri where it most frequently occurs in dry, rocky soils in fields, prairies and along roadsides that are dispersed in a number of counties located in the northeast side of the Missouri River.
+This mat-forming plant is found abundantly in North America and is native to southwest and central United States especially Missouri where it most frequently grows in dry, rocky soils in fields, prairies, and along roadsides that are dispersed in a number of counties located in the northeast side of the Missouri River.

 Read on to find out everything you need to know about growing and caring for Callirhoe involucrata.